How do you know if your business is suffering from cloud sprawl?

 - Web hosting – WordPress and GoDaddy

-- Platform development and server storage – Azure and AWS
+- Platform development and server storage – Microsoft Azure and Amazon AWS

 Employees in an organisation may be tackling their own workflows and needs with different solutions.
 In some cases, this is to serve an immediate need, whereas in others it may have become a backbone service of the business.